motz9/se_project_todo-app/README.md

-# My Activity Tracker
+# My Goals Tracker

 This is an activity tracker that will keep you on track for your goals.
 You can also set a due date so you can stay on track.

 ## Functionality

-You can add or delete items, set due dates for your items and check them off when completed.
+You can set your goals by adding them, delete them if they change, and check them off once you comeplete them.

 ## Technology